 When considering taking out your wisdom teeth, a panoramic x-ray is taken to evaluate the positioning and development of the wisdom teeth.
 The dentist will advise when to get them removed and if they should come out or not.

 Can I be sedated for my extractions?

-Both Dr. Baldwin and Dr. Petersen completed residency training where they became proficient at removing wisdom teeth.
-Both doctors are also certified to do I.V. sedation, which many patients opt to do while getting their wisdom teeth out.
-If you would like to learn more about getting your wisdom teeth out please call, or come in for a consultaiton and see what we have to offer at Baldwin Family Dental!
+Dr. Baldwin completed residency training where he became proficient at removing wisdom teeth.
+He is also certified to do I.V. sedation, which many patients opt to do while getting their wisdom teeth out.
+If you would like to learn more about getting your wisdom teeth out please call, or come in for a consultation and see what we have to offer at Baldwin Family Dental!